Gas Sensors types and mechanism

 Typical gas sensor methods include a non-dispersive infrared (NDIR) method, a semiconductor method, and an electrochemical method.

 This section explains the principle of each gas sensor's detection methods and its advantages and disadvantages.

 1. Types and Characteristics of Gas Sensors

 Depending on the detection principle of the gas sensor, the gas to be detected differs.
-It also has advantages and disadvantages in terms of performance.
-The chart below compares the three typical detection schemes (the ✓ has advantages and the ✗ has disadvantages).
+Also the sensors have advantages and disadvantages in terms of performance.
+The chart below compares the three typical detection methods (the ✓ has advantages and the ✗ has disadvantages).

 (Non-dispersive infrared method)